vladmog/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    Sessions allow one to store information about aa user to allow a website to authenticate from page to page via a cookie that points to the session

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    Bcrypt encrypts passwords such that they cannot be read, and compares input encrypted passwords with stored encrypted passwords to see if they match

 - [ ] What does bcrypt do to slow down attackers?

+    Takes time to encrypt/decrypt by the amount of rounds it takes.

 - [ ] What are the three parts of the JSON Web Token?

+    Header, Payload, Verify Signature

 ## Minimum Viable Product